NickJGG/pz-mod-stats/README.md

 **That file is not in the site, and not on `master`.** It lives alone on the `stats-data` orphan branch, which the poller rebuilds as a parentless commit and force-pushes each run.
-So it is always exactly one commit deep no matter how many years of samples it holds, and 96 polls a day add nothing to `master`'s history.
-The page reads it cross-origin from `raw.githubusercontent.com`, which sends `access-control-allow-origin: *`; `index.html` derives the owner and repo from the Pages hostname, so nothing hardcodes the account.
+So it is always exactly one commit deep no matter how many years of samples it holds, and 288 polls a day add nothing to `master`'s history.
+The page reads it cross-origin from `raw.githubusercontent.com`, which sends `access-control-allow-origin: *`, using the `DATA_REPO` constant at the top of `index.html`'s script.

 The trade is that there's no per-sample audit trail — the branch remembers the current file, not how it got there.
 Given the file *is* the history, that costs